-We take the care, wellbeing and safety of children seriously.
+We take the care, wellbeing, and safety of children seriously.
 We aim to maintain a positive relationship with all parents and will discuss with you any concerns we have about your child.
 There may be exceptional circumstances when, in accordance with Child Protection procedures, we will discuss our concerns with Social Care and/or the Police without your knowledge.
 We follow North Yorkshire Area Child Protection procedures.
-Parents can also express any concerns to us in school contacting Mr. Campbell, Mrs. Wiltshire or Mrs Nuttall.
+Parents can also express any concerns to us in school contacting Mr. Campbell or Mrs. Wiltshire.
 Our full Child Protection Policy is available online.
 The links below may also be useful: